o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/components-scrollbox.md

 ---
-description: ' Use a scroll box component to present content, such as images or text, within a scrollable area in Lumberyard''s UI Editor. '
+description: ' Use a scroll box component to present content, such as images or text, within a scrollable area in O3DE''s UI Editor. '
 title: ScrollBox
 ---
 # ScrollBox {#ui-editor-components-scrollbox}